ducquando/learn-swift/README.md

 }
 ```

-One more thing, because the loop continues until we reach the last item in the sequence, the times of looping equals the size of the sequence.
+Because the loop continues until we reach the last item in the sequence, the times of looping equals the size of the sequence.
 However, for unordered sequences such as Set and Dictionary, the behavior of each run time is different.

 That is all.
 Below are more examples of `for-in` loop.